LegendaryGuard/BFP/README.md

 - in the first GAME SERVER menu has a horizontal scrolling description about the selected gametype
 - SERVER INFO menu displays all server info (on original BFP, the info was badly displayed and nothing was shown) and it has pagination
 - DRIVER INFO menu is fixed (on original BFP crashes) and it has pagination on extensions
+- CHANGE MAP button is added in in-game pause MENU, allows you to change the map without restarting the server and making everyone reconnect
 - explosion dynamic lights are back (these were broken after RC/beta versions)
 - how particles move (e.g. bubbles are handled underwater and touching something solid vanishes to save performance)
 - `g_allowSpectatorChat` cvar is functional, spectators can't send messages if the cvar is disabled